thedatabaseme/nextcloud-operator/README.md

 It relies on Ansible roles and make deployment of Nextcloud instances on a Kubernetes cluster easy.

+Features:

+- Create / manage / delete Nextcloud instances
+- Control the service type of the Nextcloud instance which the Operator creates
+- Control ingress and ingress annotations
+- Volume size and storage class is configureable

 # Deploy / Install
 ------------